PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 A deep sigh, and he felt the peek of his remorse: the prospect of the constricting life behind him, the escape to freedom in front.
 The sound of the rain neither diminishing or increasing; it was a flat boring constant he found himself aching for.

-He stepped forward, the rain ringing each hit on his helmet.
-Footing difficult in the wet mud, which made progress almost humorously slow.
+He stepped forward, the rain ringing each hit on his helmet, deafening him.
+Footing was difficult in the wet mud, which made progress humorously slow.
 His wet robe becoming heavier.
 A field's fence a major obstacle.

-And so his first steps went, travelling near blind; reluctant to take his visor off.
-Fields seeming to go on forever, the dark night never ending.
+And so his first steps went, travelling near blind in the dark; reluctant to take his visor off, even after tripping into a ditch, and climbing out the other side.
+Fields seeming to go on forever, the night never ending.

 Until morning broke and the rain stopped.
 For the first time he dared to look back: the castle far in the distance, but not that far... far enough.